geometer/OpdsPluginPrototype/README.md

 ------------
 1. Clone this code to your computer
-2. Run script `generate_project.py` script to create your project tree Script *required* parameters:
+2. Run script `generate_project.py` script to create your project tree

+Script *required* parameters:
 *  -d DIR      directory where to create the project
 *  -p PACKAGE  java package prefix, e.g.: com.mycatalog
 *  -n NAME     name for android launcher, e.g.: My Catalog
 *  -u URL      OPDS catalog URL, e.g.: http://mycatalog.com/opds.xml

 Script *optional* parameter:
 *  -i ICON     PNG icon file for android launcher

-3.
-* Create build.xml file for your project using `android update project` command, then build it using `ant release` OR
-* Use your preferred IDE to build the project
+3. Create build.xml file for your project using `android update project` command, then build it using `ant release` OR use your preferred IDE to build the project
 4. The plugin is now ready.
 Enjoy!